DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.4.0.md

 ## Camera Changes
 - When not in battle, the camera is pretty much the same
-- When in combat, the camera zooms out so you can see much more of the
+- When in combat, the camera zooms out so you can see much more of the arena

+## Room Rewards & Enemy Drops
+- Allister has a new stat: Fortune
+- This determines how likely you are to get a reward from a room / how likely an enemy is to drop mana essence
+- Before, enemies ALWAYS dropped mana essence.
+Now they have a chance to
+- Before, rooms ALWAYS gave a reward.
+Now they have a chance to
+- Before, rooms would only give mana essence as a reward.
+Now, they can also drop like 10 health.